Matricaria chamomilla

 Growing chamomile

-Many nurseries sell chamomile transplants in early spring, but in Central Texas, we find that to be much too late to get chamomile started in the garden.
-We start chamomile transplants in late summer and get them in the ground in the fall.
+Many nurseries sell chamomile transplants in early spring, but in Central Texas, we find that to be too late to get chamomile started in the garden.
+Especially since you want to plant chamomile in full sun so it can bloom and it’s often just too hot for chamomile to want that situation by then.
+We start chamomile transplants in late summer-early fall and get them in the ground in the fall-winter.
 That way they can develop their leafy rosette throughout the winter months and start making blooms in early spring when the weather's still cool and mild.
 By June, the plants are often dried and crispy from the heat.
-We've found chamomile plants to be quite frost-resistant once they've had time to settle into the ground and they do well in a range of soil types.
-In a heavy freeze, you can help prevent frost damage by covering the leafy foliage with a mason jar.
-However, even uncovered plants tend to bounce back if well established.
+We've found chamomile plants to do well in a range of soil types and be quite frost-resistant once they've had time to settle into the ground (of course a number of factors are at play here and everyone’s garden situation is different).

 Working with Chamomile